 We started with The Camels are Coming.
 This derives from a series of short stories published in childrens' magazines of the mid-war era.

-This, either on the assumption that their boy readers would already know this.
+This, either on the assumption that their boy readers would already know this - or that they would be astute enough to learn as they read.
 My modern edition has numerous footnotes to explain these terms; but as a kid, I simply picked-up their meanings from context.

-I found myself becoming fascinated all over again by the extraordinary world of the pilots of that era; and my wife too got engaged.
-This we moved on to read Biggles Learns to Fly covering our hero's early years, and are currently working-through Biggles of the Camel Squadron which covers the end of the war
+I found myself becoming fascinated all over again by the extraordinary world of the pilots of that era; and my wife too got engaged by all this.
+Thus we moved-on to read Biggles Learns to Fly covering our hero's early years, and are currently working-through Biggles of the Camel Squadron which covers the end of the war

 People die in these books, and quite frequently.
 This was a war, of course, and the RFC pilots had a staggering high mortality rate - especially in their first weeks; mostly due to very unreliable 'machines' and the gross lack of training.

-At some points, something like half the pilots were killed in training - even before going to The Front, and they would be sent into battle after only a few hours of solo flying - rather like someone who has just recently passed their driving test participating in a Formula One Grand Prix.
+But in addition, at some points, almost half the pilots were killed in training - even before going to The Front.
+They would be sent into battle after only a few hours of solo flying - which is rather like someone who has just passed their driving test participating in a Formula One Grand Prix.

-Experienced pilots lived much longer, but even so most of the best WWI 'aces' of both sides (with many 'kills' to their credit) were sooner or later shot-down, or died from a malfunction.
-For instance even 'The Red Baron' von Richthofen - with 80 victories - was killed during a dogfight with Canadian airmen (who actually fired the fatal bullet that penetrated his chest is unsure).
+Experienced pilots lived much longer; but even so most of the best WWI 'aces' of both sides (with many 'kills' to their credit) were sooner or later shot-down, or died from a machine malfunction.
+For instance even 'The Red Baron' von Richthofen - with 80 victories - was killed.
+This happened during a dogfight with Canadian airmen (but who actually fired the fatal bullet that penetrated his chest is unsure).

-The WWI aircraft were slow especially the two-men machines from early in the war that c.
-70 mph was common (albeit this had been doubled in the best fighters from 1918) that they were very vulnerable to machine-gun fire - or even to rifle fire from ground troops.
+Part of it was that the WWI aircraft were slow especially the two-men machines from early in the war that c.
+70 mph was common (albeit this had been doubled in the best fighters from 1918).
+So they were very vulnerable to machine-gun fire - or, when flying low, even to rifle fire from ground troops.

-And the pilots had no parachutes.
-(The authorities took a shockingly long time to learn that pilots were worth, and cost, far more than aircraft.)
+Indeed, (as happened again with Bomber Command and the Luftwaffe in WWII) the authorities took a shockingly long time to learn that good pilots were a precious and rate-limiting 'commodity'; and cost far more than aircraft.

 So, our Biggles experiment has proved a major success!
-I can now see that the books are of a modest literary quality; and that Biggles himself is a rather unappealing character - because he tends to be very irritable and - under stress - violently bad tempered; also prone to making sarcastic and derogatory comments.
+I can now see that the books are of a modest literary quality; and that Biggles himself is a rather unappealing character - because he tends to be very irritable and - under stress - violently bad tempered.
+He is also prone to making sarcastic and derogatory comments.

-But of course Biggles is both brave and loyal, and shoots down vast numbers of enemy planes, so none of that really matters!
+But of course Biggles is brave and loyal, and a top-notch pilot who shoots down vast numbers of enemy 'machines'; so none of that really matters!